bambooww/iot-tree/web/doc/en/doc/case/case_auto.md

-### 1.2.4 Use analog devices
+### 1.2.4 Use simulator devices

-If your test environment does not have these devices, you can use the device emulation capabilities built into IOT-Tree Server, and for this case, the Simulator Instance, an emulated instance of the above devices, is built into the system.
+If your test environment does not have these devices, you can use the modbus device simulators in IOT-Tree Server.For this case, an simulator instance of the above devices, is prepared for you.

-In the main management interface http://localhost:9090/admin/ Below, there is a Simulator Manage List Block.
+In the main management ui http://localhost:9090/admin/ .
+Below, there is a Simulator Manage list area.
 Click Import Demo and select "Simulator for case auto demo" to import the instance.

 Click on this instance, and in the pop-up window, click the Start button.
 As long as it is working properly, you can access the above RTU devices via tcp.
 As follows:

 <img src="../img/case_auto_simimp.png"/>